 Today, these industries are shedding jobs and the region has one of the highest unemployment rates in Australia.
-This makes life harder, and it affects some groups more than others.
+This has made life more difficult and has affected some groups more than others.
 Wollongong has a big refugee population, and only 31% of refugees have a job 5 years after resettlement.
 In Port Kembla and Warrawong, where we’re based, youth unemployment sits at 22 to 36%.

-So, Green Connect set up to tackle three problems:
+Green Connect was set up to tackle three things:

-Green Connect is a social enterprise: a different kind of business.
-We recover waste, grow fair food – by which we mean food that’s good for those who eat it, those who grow it, and the planet – and we employ former refugees and young people.
+Green Connect is a social enterprise which focuses on creating more jobs for former refugees and young people, less waste, and fair food – by which we mean food that’s good for those who eat it, those who grow it, and the planet.

-We do all this with and within our community.
-We connect with others to create and grow a more vibrant, creative and caring community.
-To make this beautiful place, and life, better.
+We do all this with and within our community, to make this beautiful place, and life, better.

 Kept 2,653 tonnes of waste out of landfill